kathyrollo/jcucumberng-framework/README.md

 Test artefacts are created in the `/target/` directory after the build is successful.

 ### Reporting
-Rich HTML reports are generated with dynamic visuals and statistics.
+HTML reports are generated with dynamic visuals and statistics.

 #### [Maven Cucumber Reporting](https://github.com/damianszczepanik/maven-cucumber-reporting)
 Directory: `/target/cucumber-html-reports/`